pi-null-mezon/rbh24/README.md

  - **glint** - Subset of first 1K ids from glint dataset.
 Divergent poses, blurred faces, emotions, occlusions

-2. To make reconstruction algorithm relatively small data could be stollen from biometric system.
-Our strongest reconstruction algorithm was trained on only 4K high quality photo-template pairs!
+2. To make reconstruction algorithm, relatively small amount of data could be stollen from biometric system.
+Our second by strength reconstruction algorithm was trained on only 4K high quality photo-template pairs!

 3. We have developed and evaluated a robust yet computationally efficient method for the protection of biometric templates against reconstruction attacks.
 This approach utilizes facial landmark coordinates to generate encryption